Tuesday, March 31, 2015

 The doctors said that Meadow will have to come back in May for eye repair.

-We rode to the Atlanta Zoo, which will close in about one hour, but off we went to the zoo.
+We rode to the Atlanta Zoo, which will close in about an hour, but off we went.

-Several of the zoo animals had been bedded down for the night but there were still several animals on view.
+Several of the zoo animals had been bedded down for the night, but some were still snoring.

 We ate dinner at Steak and Shake.

-Next, we rode to Mountain Marietta Park where we had unlimited tickets for go-cart racing and gaming.
+Next, we rode to Mountain Marietta Park, where we had unlimited go-kart racing and gaming tickets.
 We stayed until 9 P.M.

 We had another full day of fun.